mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue with email search when using a PostgreSQL database.
  - Fixed an issue where message drafts were not saved after pasting them into the post textbox.
  - Fixed an issue where the team name in the channel sidebar header was not accessible.
- - Fixed an issue where users were unable to open the user's profile popover from the channel members list in the right pane.
+ - Fixed an issue where users were unable to open the user's profile popover from the channel members list in the right panel.
+ - Fixed an issue where the OAuth 2.0 deprecation notice was still displayed in the system console.

 ### Known Issues
  - Boards linked to a channel you're a member of don't automatically appear on your sidebar unless you're an explicit member of the board.
 As a workaround, you can access the board from the channel RHS, or by searching for the board via the board switcher (Ctrl/Cmd+K).
 Alternatively, you can ask the board admin to add you to the board as an explicit member.
 See the [issue-focalboard-4179](https://github.com/mattermost/focalboard/issues/4179) for more details.